founddrama/ng-annotated-bibliography/ng-annotated-bibliography.md

 Addy Osmani's detailed description of what separates MVVM from MVC.

+### Polishchuk: "AngularJS Performance in Large Applications"
+[[75][75]] \#performance

+Abraham Polishchuk presents us with a fairly comprehensive break-down of some performance do's-and-don't's for large AngularJS applications.
+(Although there's nothing in here specifically about the sizes of the applications themselves.)
+He covers some basic JavaScript performance techniques at the beginning before diving into the AngularJS specific items.
+The key takeaways seem to be (1) to limit the _number_ and _contents_ of scopes and (2) to avoid the AngularJS event system.
+Some of it reads like FUD ("Don't use filters!") but there's also good advice here, especially w/r/t/ limiting scope and _in particular_ his points about limiting the use of `$watch`.

+That being said: this seems to align with my recent criticism -- that it isn't so much that AngularJS _itself_ isn't performant, but that it's (arguably) too easy (using the "by default" features) to get youself into a poor performance situation.

 ### Pomerantz: "The life and times of the angular provider" (2014)
 [[73][73]] \#service \#provider